ludwig-ai/ludwig-docs/docs/getting_started/train.md

+---
+description: Step-by-step guide to training your first model with Ludwig.
+Define input/output features in a YAML config and run ludwig train — no custom code needed.
+---

 To train a model with Ludwig, we first need to create a [Ludwig configuration](./../configuration/index.md).
 The config specifies input features, output features, preprocessing, model architecture, training loop, hyperparameter search, and backend infrastructure -- everything that's needed to build, train, and evaluate a model.

 At a minimum, the config must specify the model's input and output features.